 Accommodation: Powerhouse Hotel Tamworth x 2 Nights

-Departing from Tamworth, travelling the country roads has us arriving in the small, picturesque town of Dunnedoo by the Talbragar River (222km / 3 hours).
+An early breakfast at the hotel before we depart from Tamworth, travelling the country roads which has us arriving in the small, picturesque town of Dunnedoo by the Talbragar River.
 The Dunedoo Silo side one and two have been painted by Peter Mortimore over three months during July August and September of 2020.
 Depicted on the side silo is Winx, a retired champion Australian thoroughbred racehorse and her famous rider Hugh Bowman, who was born in Dunedoo.
 Also featured is Chris Waller, Winx’s trainer, whom without this very famous horse may not have been the true champion that she was.
 Side two silo displays the local fauna and flora.
-Lunch at the pub/local café is included today before we head to our next destination, Dubbo and the Western Plains Zoo.
+Time for lunch at leisure (own expense) before we continue to our next destination, Dubbo and the Western Plains Zoo.

 Accommodation: Western Plains Zoo, Zoofari – Animal View Lodge x 1 night

 Day 4: Tuesday, 17 May 2022 – Western Plains Zoo – Parkes (BD)